Where are Functional Mushrooms Grown?

 World edible mushroom production (% of total) by genus (2013)

-China has a rich history around mushrooms.
-They have been a food source and used in traditional Chinese medicine for hundreds, if not thousands, of years.
-China was the first to begin cultivation of mushrooms in the early 13th century.
-They have many research centers dedicated solely to the development of mushrooms: whether it's as food or as medicine.
+China has a rich history of mushrooms.
+They have been a food source used in traditional Chinese medicine for hundreds, if not thousands, of years.
+China was the first to begin cultivating mushrooms in the early 13th century.
+They have more researchers than anywhere else in the world and many research centers are dedicated solely to the development of mushrooms, whether as food or as medicine.

-Every year when I travel to China during the mushroom harvest season and visit the organic mushroom farms, I eat so many different kinds of mushrooms.
-There is not a single meal that goes by where there is not some kind of mushroom dish.
+Every year, when I travel to China during the mushroom harvest season and visit the organic mushroom farms, I eat many different kinds of mushrooms.
+There is not a single meal that goes by without some kind of mushroom dish.
+Whether at an enormous mushroom farm or a smaller community, I always see the same quality standards upheld.

 Summary

-For medicinal mushrooms, China is the leading grower worldwide with no other countries coming close to their production volume.
-For this reason, if you want a mushroom extract that is actually made from the mushroom, it needs to come from China.
+For functional mushrooms, China is the leading grower worldwide, and no other country comes close to its production volume.
+For this reason, if you want mushroom extract made from the mushroom, it must come from China.

 Growing mushrooms in North America is too expensive for supplement use.
-The only option is laboratory grown myceliated grain because it is much cheaper to produce.
-But myceliated grain is not mushrooms and should not be marketed as mushrooms when it does not contain any mushrooms and the majority of it is grain.
+The only option is laboratory-grown myceliated grain because it is much cheaper.
+However, myceliated grain is not mushrooms and should not be marketed as edible mushrooms when it does not contain any, and most of it is grain.

-When selecting a medicinal mushroom product it is important that it is:
+When selecting a functional mushroom product, it is important that it is:

 Resources